Translating Research into Practice

 Sonara has shown increased patient satisfaction, retention, and medication adherence, even among populations with low and/or limited levels of connectivity.

-Research and Clinical Studies
+Research and clinical studies

 Sonara Health is the recipient of federal grants, which include Small Business Innovation Research (SBIR) Grants from the National Institutes of Health.
 These grants have funded the following clinical studies.

 • The Responsibly Expanding Access to Life-Saving Methadone (REALM) study was a feasibility and usability assessment of Sonara, conducted in the spring of 2022 to help facilitate increased access to take-home methadone in response to SAMHSA’s relaxed take-home guidelines.
-REALM was administered in partnership with Baymark Health Services, and researchers at Oregon Health and Science University (OHSU) and Stanford University, with support from NIDA.
+REALM was administered in partnership with Baymark Health Services, and researchers at Oregon Health and Science University and Stanford University, with support from NIDA.

 Four opioid treatment programs (OTPs) from across the county (2 in CA, 1 in NM, and 1 in MA) were invited to participate based on their ethnic and geographical diversity.
 Sonara coordinated with clinic directors to recruit 99 patients and 20 staff members across the sites for a series of quantitative and quantitative interviews on the usability of Sonara, its impact on patient’s lives in- and outside the clinic, and its effect on clinic operations.

 Patients rated Sonara highly for usability while clinic staff found Sonara easy to integrate into their clinical processes.
-Patients in particular values the increased access to take-home methadone, which in turn allowed them more time for employment, and social and family activities.
+Patients in particular valued the increased access to take-home methadone, which in turn allowed them more time for employment, and social and family activities.
 They also liked the increased accountability that Sonara provided and rated their experience with Sonara more highly than their experience with unsupervised take-homes.

-Clinic directors and staff recognized Sonara as an innovation the improved patients’ quality of life, equipped them with new tools that supported patients’ recoveries, and gave them a competitive advantage in the OTP marketplace.
+Clinic directors and staff recognized Sonara as an innovation that improved patients’ quality of life, equipped them with new tools that supported patients’ recoveries, and gave them a competitive advantage in the OTP marketplace.

-Sonara continues to be actively used in all four OTPs that participated in REALM and is expanding to other sites in partnership with Baymark Health Services
+Sonara continues to be actively used in all four OTPs that participated in REALM and is expanding to other sites in partnership with Baymark Health Services.

-Our Publications
+Our publications

 In partnership with